microsoft/wpa/.github/analyst_guide_getting_started.md

 <img src="https://raw.githubusercontent.com/microsoft/wpa/main/man/figures/api-demo.png" align="center" width=80% />

 ## Exporting Plots and Tables
 Tables and plots can be saved with the [export()](https://microsoft.github.io/wpa/reference/export.html) function.
-This functions allows you to save plots and tables into your local drive.
+This functions allows you to save plots and tables into your local drive:

-This is where pipes become powerful, as we can write a single line that takes the original data, creates the plot, and exports it to your current directory:

 ```R
 sq_data %>% analysis_scope(hrvar = "Organization") %>% export()